foxglove/docs/docs/12-on-device-agents/1-installation.md

 ---
 title: Installation
-description: Install and configure a Foxglove Device Agent.
+description: Install and configure a Foxglove On-Device Agent.
 ---

-Install and configure a Foxglove Device Agent.
+Install and configure a Foxglove On-Device Agent.

 ### Prerequisites